 - Bread dough

 In a saucepan on low heat, melt the butter.
 Add the thinly sliced onion, carefully separating all the rings.
 Stir and add a bit of salt and continue to cook on low heat for a long time, checking occasionally and stirring.
 Be patient and go read a book.
-You can cook it on higher heat, but the goal is not one single bit onion getting charred, so I slow cook it for two to three hours.
+You can cook it on higher heat, but the goal is not one single bit onion getting charred, so I slow cook it for an hour or even longer.
+After the onions are softened, you can add a pinch of baking powder to speed the Maillard reaction.
+I like to add a bit of molasses to make the flavor just that bit more complex.
 You could also bake it in the oven at 350° but it stains the sides of the pan above the onions and is hard to clean.

 Turn the oven on at 400°